101withgregory/KaggleExerciseDataScienceProjects/README.md

 # KaggleExerciseDataScienceProjects
-This repository contains kaggle datascience practice files.
+This repo contains kaggle datascience practice files.
 If interested in learning datascience , definitely check this repo out .